BlakeOlinger/full-primary-demo/README.md

 * JPA Auditing for created at and updated at
 * Spring Security
 * Lombok
+* To test required setting up separate application config file in src/test/resources/application.properties and defining h2 configuration as normal
+* Jetbrains annotations - be sure to use a numbered version latest or release throws an error

 ##### Documentation
 Available via swagger UI for quick-reference.